 In this course, we read both historical and contemporary feminist theory with the goal of understanding the multiplicity of feminist approaches to women’s experiences, the representation of women and women’s relative positions in societies.
 Theoretical positions represented include liberal, cultural, psychoanalytic, socialist and poststructuralist feminism.
 We explore the relationship of these theories to issues of race, class, sexual preference and ethnicity through an examination of the theoretical writings of women of color and non-Western women.
 This counts toward the concentration and the mid-level requirement for the major.
 This course paired with any other 0.5 unit WGS/GSS course counts toward the social science diversification requirement.
 Prerequisite: any WGS/GSS course, approved departmental course.
 Offered every other year.

-This course examines feminist critiques of dominant methodologies and theories of knowledge creation in the sciences, social sciences and humanities.
+This class examines feminist critiques of dominant methodologies and theories of knowledge creation.
 It focuses on the following questions: How do we know something?
 Who gets to decide what counts as knowledge?
-Who is the knower?
-In answering these questions, this class explores how power is exercised in the production of knowledge, how the norms of objectivity and universalism perpetuate dominance and exclusion, why women and other minority groups are often seen as lacking epistemic authority, and what it means to have knowledge produced from a feminist standpoint.
-Students learn a variety of methods and use these methods in a community-based research project.
-This project involves working with community partners in Knox County and may require student participation outside of the scheduled class time.
-In addition, we discuss various ethical issues that feminist researchers often encounter and what responsibilities feminist researchers have to the broader political community.
-This course has a community-engaged learning (CEL) component.
-Students may be required to travel off-campus for site visits.
-This counts toward the mid-level requirement for the major.
-This course paired with any other 0.5 unit WGS/GSS course counts toward the social science diversification requirement.
-Prerequisite: any WGS/GSS course, approved departmental course or permission of instructor.
-Offered every other year.
+How do gender, sexuality, race, class and other identity categories matter in research?
+In exploring these questions, we will discuss how power is exercised in the production of knowledge, how the norms of objectivity and universalism perpetuate dominance and exclusion, why marginalized people are often seen as lacking epistemic authority, and what it means to have knowledge produced from a feminist standpoint.
+We explore a variety of alternative epistemologies and methodologies proposed by feminist and LGBTQ theorists and researchers.
+Participants in this class will learn several qualitative methods and practice using these methods in their own research.
+In addition, we will discuss ethical issues within a variety of research contexts and what responsibilities feminist researchers have to the broader community.
+This course counts towards the methodology requirement for the GSS major and is one of the foundational courses for the GSS concentration.
+This course paired with any other .50 unit/4 semester hour GSS course counts toward the social science diversification requirement.
+Prerequisite: any GSS course, approved departmental course.

 Stories of sexual violence against women serve as foundational myths of a Western culture that bases its prestige upon the rule of law.
 This course examines some of those narratives, beginning with medieval ideals of courtly love, alongside of legal discourse on sexual assault.
 The aim is to unpack the parallel practices by which literary and legal narratives are mutually implicated in the system of gender relations that sustains sexual assault, and those that cordon off implementation of sexual assault law from cultural practices that continue to encourage sexual assault (rape culture).
 Because contemporary American scripts about sex and romance arguably go back to the ideologies of romance, courtship, and seduction represented in courtly love literature of the Middle Ages, there is much to be gained by looking at literature in tandem with legal procedures.
 To explore the complementary roles of law and literature in sustaining and challenging sexual assault, we use the recent history of Title IX.
 We are interested in the ways that the existing legal order challenges, but also contributes to--perhaps even perpetuates--the disempowerment and devaluation of women.
 As sexual assault deprives women of physical, spiritual and psychic integrity, we return throughout the course to narratives of resistance, justice, survival and healing.
 This class engages difficult, often deeply personal issues.
 We approach all material, topics and content from an academic perspective, but it will engage difficult topics that may elicit a highly emotional response.
 This course counts toward the elective requirement for the major.
 No prerequisites.